fastapi/fastapi/docs/async.md

 But before that, handling asynchronous code was quite more complex and difficult.

-In previous versions of Python, you could have used threads or <a href="http://www.gevent.org/" target="_blank">Gevent</a>.
+In previous versions of Python, you could have used threads or <a href="http://www.gevent.org/" class="external-link" target="_blank">Gevent</a>.
 But the code is way more complex to understand, debug, and think about.

 In previous versions of NodeJS / Browser JavaScript, you would have used "callbacks".
-Which lead to <a href="http://callbackhell.com/" target="_blank">callback hell</a>.
+Which lead to <a href="http://callbackhell.com/" class="external-link" target="_blank">callback hell</a>.

 ## Coroutines